tcutler96/Maze-Visualiser/README.md

 options that effect maze generation and solving.
 Once initiated, the current state of each cell is shown using colours, which are explained with a handy key.

--- Options --
+--- Options ---
-- Maze Generation -
+-- Maze Generation --
-~ Queue Method (What order elements are taken out of the queue): LIFO, FIFO ~ Choose Method (How new unvisited neighbours are chosen): random, first, last (Note: choosing LIFO and random yields the recursive back tracker algorithm)
+- Queue Method (What order elements are taken out of the queue): LIFO, FIFO
+- Choose Method (How new unvisited neighbours are chosen): random, first, last (Note: choosing LIFO and random yields the recursive back tracker algorithm)

-- Maze Solving -
+-- Maze Solving --
-Algorithm (Which path finding algorithm is used): breadth-first search, depth-first search
+- Algorithm (Which path finding algorithm is used): breadth-first search, depth-first search